axelarnetwork/arcs/ARCs/ARC-17.md

 1. Specify Sui's custom token linking implementation within the ITS framework
 2. Clarify key differences from EVM token manager contracts
-4. Provide guidance for developers integrating Sui tokens with ITS
+3. Provide guidance for developers integrating Sui coins with ITS

 ## Requirements